habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

 > Note: You should use a [run hook](#hooks) instead if you have complex start up behavior.

 pkg_exports
 : Optional.
-An associative array representing configuration data which should be gossiped to peers.
-The keys in this array represent the name the value will be assigned and the values represent the TOML path to read the value.
+An [associative array](http://www.linuxjournal.com/content/bash-associative-arrays) representing configuration data which should be gossiped to peers.
+The keys in this array are aliases and their values represent the TOML path to a value.

   ~~~
   pkg_exports=(